namaldonado/cse15l-lab-reports/lab3.md

 This is also a case-insensitive example.
 We could just leave the command as `find ./technical -name "*.txt" and that would list all files that end with .txt` however that wouldn't fit on the page so we'll use a smaller example.
 Here we find all the files in the `./technical` directory with names ending in "00.txt".

+We can also find files that are .png type files or even .pdf, however because our directory only contains txt files, we can only show a `.txt` example. :slightly_smiling_face: